anthonyalberto/gameoflife/README.md

 ### Cell
 - Build a Cell type that has a `state`, `NextState`, and `Neighbors`. `Neighbors` will be a slice that contains pointers to the cell's neighbors
-- Implements a `nextState()` that will determine, according to neighbors, the next generation state
+- Implements a `NextState()` that will determine, according to neighbors, the next generation state
 - Implements `GoToNext()` that will set `state` as `nextState`. `nextState` becomes nil

 ### CellCoordinates